mongodb/specifications/source/causal-consistency/causal-consistency.rst

         * capture the command sent to the server (using APM or other mechanism)
         * assert that the command does not have an ``afterClusterTime`` field

-7. A read operation in a causally consistent session against a deployment that does not support cluster time does not include the ``afterClusterTime`` parameter in the command sent to the server
+7. A read operation in a causally consistent session against a deployment that does not support cluster times does not include the ``afterClusterTime`` parameter in the command sent to the server
         * skip this test if connected to a deployment that does support cluster times
         * ``session = client.startSession(causalConsistency = true)``